Are Reverse Osmosis systems worth the money?

 A reverse osmosis (RO) system filters water by using pressure to force water molecules through a semipermeable membrane.
 This leaves behind the contaminants and impurities, as well as most of the salts and other dissolved solids.

-Think about it.
 During and after you exercise, you replenish yourself with water.
 But what’s IN that water?
 That water is also in your coffee, tea, and other beverages.
+You also shower in it and clean your clothes with it.
 Let’s get you cleaner, safer water that has several other benefits as well.

 Filtration: Typcially includes a carbon block pre-filter, a carbon block post-filter, and reverse osmosis membrane.